Huulamnguyen/inventory-pos-rails-react/README.md

 ## Features:

+### Done:
-- Done: User can sign-up and create a new account
+- User can sign-up and create a new account
-- Done: User can login with an created account
+- User can login with a created and authorized account
-- Done: User can logout account
+- User can logout account
-- Done: User can edit information such as username, email, address, phone
+- User can edit information such as username, email, address, phone
-- Done: If forgot password, user can reset password
+- If forgot password, user can reset password

+### In Progress:
+- User can create a or many stores
+- User can edit an existing store
+- User can view a store information
+- User can delete a store

+### Up coming:

 ## Test Application